elenderg/PAL-1000/instruções de compilação.md

 `/fragment/epilog/////00000000/00419088//`

-Finally, jump to "IMPORTS:" (no quotes) and take a peek at both the import and entry addresses we assigned:
+Finally, jump to "_IMPORTS:_" (no quotes) and take a peek at both the import and entry addresses we assigned:

 `IMPORTS:`